BillWatts/destiny-ruby/README.md

 Xbox will be default for this gem, so if you are an Xbox user you will not have to specify the console.

+Please checkout the wiki for a full list of available resources and available attributes.

 ## Development.

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.